tweag/python-monorepo-example/2017-11-25-linear-jvm.md

 the references anymore.

-A major problem of using finalizers so profusely, is that they introduce undefined behavior in the presence of two garbage collectors.
+A major problem of using finalizers so profusely, is that they introduce non-deterministic failures in the presence of two garbage collectors.
 Suppose that the Java heap is crowded, the Garbage Collector of the JVM is desperate to kick some objects out of existence, and yet there is a good chunk of references from Haskell-land to the Java Heap.
 The Haskell